-Since the inception of the Project, the Golden Plains Wind Farm team has been working closely with landholders, immediate neighbours and the community to engage and provide information relating to the Project.
-This early collaboration quickly identified the opportunities to share the benefits of the Project.
+The Golden Plains Wind Farm team has been working closely with landholders, immediate neighbours and the community to engage and identify opportunities to improve and share the benefits of the Project.

 Community Benefit Fund

 The Golden Plains Wind Farm Management (GPWFM) Community Benefit Fund has been established to provide financial sponsorship support for a range of community-based initiatives, projects and events that benefit local communities.
 The objective of the Fund is provide financial support to not-for-profit community groups and organisations that are working to make a positive and lasting contribution to regional communities within and around the Golden Plains Wind Farm.
 GPWFM has a genuine interest in supporting the communities in which it operates.

 During the planning and construction stages of the Golden Plains Wind Farm, the Community Benefit Fund will, twice a year, provide $10,000 for a range of community purposes and needs, including health and social welfare, safety, environmental, educational, youth projects, sport and recreation, culture, the arts and economic development.
 Twice a year, the fund is overseen by a Community Reference Group (CRG) – a group of volunteers that live in and around the wind farm site.
 The primary role of the CRG is to enhance communication between WestWind Energy and the community; enhance WestWind’s understanding of community issues; encourage community partnerships; and, ensure the local community benefits as a result of the Wind Farm Project.
 The CRG will assess all applications to help determine how best to allocate funds and in-kind contributions to maximise benefits for communities within 10 kilometres of the wind farm.

 Applications for the first round of the 2021 community funding are open from 15 February to 31 March with a total pool of $10,000 available.